Look Twice before You Leap: A Rational Framework for Localized Adversarial Anonymization: Limitations

+While RLAA achieves superior performance in extensive experiments, there are several limitations to acknowledge and to be mitigated in future work:

-\textbf{Inference Latency and the Path to Internalization.} The introduction of the arbitrator module inevitably incurs additional inference costs due to the extra validation pass.
-Although our analysis in \textbf{Appendix \ref{app:latency_analysis}} indicates that this overhead remains acceptable for offline sanitization, it poses challenges for real-time applications.
-However, we view the current RLAA framework as a crucial inference-time alignment stage.
-Future work can leverage RLAA to generate high-quality and rationality-aligned trajectories.
-By fine-tuning models on these trajectories, we can internalize the arbitrator's external constraints directly into the model's parameters (training-time alignment), thereby eliminating the runtime overhead of an external gatekeeper.
+\textbf{Computational Overhead.} The current RLAA operates as an inference-time alignment mechanism, where the arbitrator enforces a slow-thinking verification pass.
+It is necessary for rationality but introduces additional computational overhead: A detailed quantitative analysis is provided in Appendix \ref{app:overhead_analysis}, which indicates that this overhead remains acceptable for most quality-centric offline scenarios.
+Future work could leverage RLAA to generate high-quality and rationality-aligned trajectories.
+By fine-tuning models on these trajectories, we can internalize the arbitrator’s external constraints into the model’s parameters to achieve training-time alignment, thereby eliminating the computational overhead of an external gatekeeper.

 \textbf{Evolving Adversarial Capabilities.} Our evaluation relies on DeepSeek-V3.2-Exp to simulate a powerful adversary.
 While this represents a current SOTA threat model, the landscape of LLM attacks is rapidly evolving.
 RLAA provides empirical defense, but we cannot theoretically guarantee immunity against future models with significantly stronger reasoning capabilities or attackers possessing extensive auxiliary background knowledge.